-It started with a question:How could Concordia strengthen the entire academic experience and create a shared intellectual foundation rooted in its Lutheran heritage for the entire campus community?
-The answer led to an ambitious transformation of CUI’s undergraduate curriculum.
+It started with a question:How could Concordia strengthen the entire academic experience and create a shared intellectual foundation, rooted in its Lutheran heritage, for the entire campus community?
+The answer led to an ambitious transformation of Concordia's undergraduate curriculum.

-Today, Concordia’s nationally recognized Enduring Questions & Ideas (Q&I) Core is one of the most unique and daring undergraduate curricula in the nation.
-Since 2010 it has redefined the undergraduate experience at CUI and in one swoop achieved a number of educational goals which have made it a model for other institutions.
+Today, Concordia’s Enduring Questions & Ideas (Q&I) Core is nationally recognized for its innovative undergraduate curricula.
+Since 2010, it has redefined the undergraduate experience at Concordia and, in one swoop, achieved a number of educational goals which have made it a model for other institutions.

 Perhaps the most unique feature of the Q&I Core is its pairing of classes that at first glance don’t seem to go together — biology and theology, mathematics and philosophy, history and literature.
 Freshmen and sophomores take these paired classes concurrently and learn to make connections between seemingly disparate subjects.

 “One of the key elements of the Q&I Core Curriculum is that courses are paired with one another, syllabuses overlap in meaningful ways,” says Q&I Core director Dr. Kerri Tom.
 “Through experimentation, close reading, and problem-solving, students’ assumptions are challenged; theoretical concepts are applied to their own experiences (both inside and outside of the classroom) to test their validity.”

 The Q&I Core upends the reigning model of education in the U.S., which usually leaves freshmen to piece together a general education from a grab-bag of courses.
 Instead, Concordia's Q&I Core requires every undergraduate to take a series of classes in sequence so that professors can lay a foundation of knowledge and create strong learning habits.